DNS Lookup Tool

 - Value: The value shows the contents of the DNS record.
 For example, in an A record, the value would be the IPv4 address of the domain.

-To help you understand the process of DNS resolution even better, we will discuss the exact steps involved and the various servers that carry it out.
+To help you understand the process of DNS lookup even better, we will discuss the exact steps involved and the various servers that carry it out.

 - When the request is made, the first step is for your device to interact with the recursive resolver.